murufi/Softcode/README.md

 </picture>

 ##  ABOUT ME:
-- 👋  <b>Hi, I’m AhmadRufai </b> a developer from Nigeria who develops robust code for businesses, Studet of Software Engineering in Nigerian Army University Biu (NAUB), proficient in HTML, CSS, JavaScript, JQuery for FrontEnd and MySql for BackEnd in addition Boostrap and Ajax.
+- 👋  <b>Hey, I’m AhmadRufai </b> a developer from Nigeria who develops robust code for businesses, Student of Software Engineering in Nigerian Army University Biu (NAUB), proficient in HTML, CSS, JavaScript, JQuery for FrontEnd and MySql for BackEnd in addition Boostrap and Ajax.